Trustpilot

 • Costa Rica – the literal translation of “Costa Rica” is “Rich Coast”; rich in plant life, animal life and marine life, it is a nature lover’s paradise.
 Costa Rica is mainly known for its stunning jungles and expansive golden-sand coastlines, all of which are home to some fascinating creatures.
 Turtles take centre stage in Costa Rica for one of the species that most needs our help – and volunteers live next to the beach protecting adult and baby turtles during the nesting season.
 Making a difference and living in a beautiful location makes for a wonderful escape.

-• Ecuador and the Galapagos Islands – Ecuador is slowly sneaking its way onto people’s radars as an amazing place to go – not just for the stunning Galapagos Islands, rich in biodiversity like nowhere else on this planet, but also for its amazing rain forests, coastal regions and mountain communities.
+• Ecuador – Ecuador is slowly sneaking its way onto people’s radars as an amazing place to go – not just for the stunning Galapagos Islands, rich in biodiversity like nowhere else on this planet, but also for its amazing rain forests, coastal regions and mountain communities.
 It is easy to get off the beaten track here, and really immerse yourself in project life.
-If you are keen for an animal experience like no other in the world, the Galapagos is a must.
-If you are keen to experience life in the Amazon rainforest, head to Ecuador to help care for their amazing animals, from primates to birds, from caimans to tortoises.
+If you are keen for an animal experience like no other in the world, the Ecuadorian jungle rainforest is a must to help care for their amazing animals, from primates to birds, from caimans to tortoises.

 • Borneo – think of Borneo and you think of orangutans.
 There is no better way to appreciate orangutans than to be working with them, helping to care for those in captivity or improve the environment for those still able to live in the wild.
 Borneo does not just play host to orangutans – they are also home to the sun bear, the world’s smallest bear.
 The country is rich in diversity – both in terms of flora and fauna, but also in terms of its amazing scenery and incredible food.
 A must to explore.